wtanaka/drupal-sphinxsearch/docs/README-XMLPIPE.txt

     index for each main index.
 One single delta index is enough.

   - You may wish to rebuild your main indexes from time to time.
-For instance, once a day might be a good option.
-However, if the process take a long time, then you may wish to rebuild just one main index a day.
+For instance, once a day might be a good option to start with.
+However, if the process takes a long time, then you may wish to rebuild just one main index a day.

-  - Delta index could still be rebuilt each 5 minutes or so, depending on time required for the process, and/or number of new/updated nodes per period.
+  - Delta index could still be rebuilt every 5 minutes or so, depending on the time required for the process, and/or the number of new/updated nodes per period.

+Please, check out the sample sphinx.conf provided in the docs/contrib subdirectory of this package for further information and examples on how to setup your main + delta index scheme.